symptom-solver/software-lifecycle/readme.md

+# Software Development Plan of the sympom-solver group

 This repository contains the software development plan of the symptom-solver group.
-The content is contained in the file [Software development plan](software-development-plan.md).
+The plan is contained in this [file](software-development-plan.md).